ncyxie/Notepad-DOT/README.md

 ## Latest Information

-As I have moved to Linux, I might discontinue the Notepad DOT for Windows.
-I have already started working on Notepad DOT for Linux, so expect release in few weeks.
+As I have moved to Linux, **I might discontinue the Notepad DOT for Windows**.
+I have already **started working on Notepad DOT for Linux**, so expect release in few weeks.

 ## Introduction